IAM Advanced Motorcycle Training...

 What is the training structure?

-As soon as we have your paperwork (see the Joining page), we will put you on the list for training.
-We usually run two intakes a year of new members for training, one in March and the other in July.
-The size of each intake depends on how many Observers we have available, usually, a place is allocated quite quickly.
+As soon as we have your paperwork (see the Joining page), we will put you on the list for training which depends on how many Observers we have available, usually, a place is allocated quite quickly.

 The training is performed 1-2-1.
 You are assigned an instructor, called an Observer, who coaches you to the required standard.
 Training covers a series of modules – normally over about 9 observed sessions (typically 2 to 3 hours each) during which the observer will cover all aspects of advanced riding.